Mobilizing Private Capital.

 - Participants’ impact financing ideas, challenges, strategic questions and emerging insights

-- Highlight how a small set of core financial products and tools: including grants, technical assistance, loans, equity, guarantees, insurance and other instruments such as derivatives, underpin blended and catalytic finance structures.
+- How grants, technical assistance, loans, equity, guarantees, insurance, derivatives and hedging can underpin blended and catalytic finance structures

 - Common structuring concepts, including capital stacks, funding continuums, first-loss positions and risk-sharing arrangements

-- Key terms such as concessionality, additionality, risk, return and impact metrics, including why they matter and how they are understood by funders and investors
+- Key terms such as concessionality, additionality, risk, return and impact metrics, and how they are understood by funders and investors

 - Informal Q&A on financial terminology, structured finance concepts, transaction design and participant-specific questions